 Our lodging is rustic shared bunkhouse-style accommodations.
 Cabins & bunkhouses do not have indoor plumbing.
 A shared indoor washhouse with restrooms & shower facilities is available.
 Bring your own sleeping bag, pillow, and hygiene items.
 Continental breakfast is available and lunch and dinner are prepared for you.
 Maintenance of the VOBS community space, chores, and meal clean-up are completed by everyone using the facilities.
 Please expect to take part in these activities along with the other community members.
 Do inform us of any special requests beyond what’s on your medical form, such as mobility restrictions, medication refrigeration, or dietary concerns.

 Those coming from Ely are invited to stay at the base camp and housing will be assigned for you.
 There are often evening study groups and optional practice sessions and we plan to have all participants at dinner anyway.

-After registering for the WFR course you will receive an invoice and a passcode to access the required paperwork (or get a head-start by accessing the paperwork below).
-In order to continue holding your spot on the course you must complete and return the required VOBS paperwork, complete the required WMA paperwork through their website, and make your full payment by the posted due-dates.
+After registering for the WFR course you will receive an email with some paperwork to return to VOBS, instructions for accessing your account through the WMA website, and an invoice.
+In order to continue holding your spot on the course, you must complete and return the required VOBS paperwork, complete the required WMA paperwork through their website, and make your full payment by the posted due-dates.
 Your payment, minus a non-refundable $100 processing fee, is refundable if you cancel at least 2-weeks before the course-start.
 Refunds are not available for cancellations less than 2-weeks before the course-start.